iOS4ever/iOS4ever.github.io/_posts/2015-10-10-seventh-post.md

 Okay, maybe Downing didn’t use those exact words, but you get the idea.
 RIP Joaquin.
 Hello Joaquin the Smurf!

-See you at the virtual paintball field.
+See you on the virtual paintball field.

 **Tip of the Week**: